St Thomas CE (VC) Primary School

 The Future is ours; Safe, Fun and Connected

-This years Anti-Bullying week is looking at cyber bullying.
+This years Anti-Bullying week is based on 'All Equal, All Different'.

-During Anti-Bullying week 2013 at St Thomas we will be extremely busy learning about how to stay safe.
+During Anti-Bullying week 2017 at St Thomas we will be extremely busy learning about how to stay safe when we are 'All Equal but All Different'.
+The week will also be a great opportunity to promote British Values.

 Huddersfield Town legend and friend of St Thomas, Andy Booth, has worked closely with our children for the last three years to promote awareness and empower our children to be safe at school.
 Andy is seen here with Town mascot Terry the Terrier, the Giant's Big G and our own Tommy the Tiger.